rozariyomartin/L3m0nCTF2025-Writeups/Forensics/LayersOfTrust/Readme.md

 This confirms that the email structure itself is important.

-## Step 2 — Extract the Inner Email
+## Analysis Phase 3 — Nested Email Extraction

 Scrolling through the file reveals a ``message/rfc822`` section.